Search

 The conference will hear about the family and the concerns that have been expressed.
 There will be a discussion about whether the child is at risk of serious harm and whether the child should be placed on a "child protection plan."
 If a child protection plan proves to be necessary, the child's name will be added to the child protection register, also known as the 'at risk' register.

-Guidance on Child Protection Conferences is contained in Working Together to Safeguard Children.
-This is guidance published by the Department of Education and is designed to ensure that there is a coordinated and child-centered approach to safeguarding.
+Guidance on child protection conferences is contained in Working Together to Safeguard Children.
+This is guidance published by the Department for Education and is designed to ensure that there is a coordinated and child-centered approach to safeguarding.

 Professionals who know the family and can provide relevant information attend the meeting.
 This could include the child's health visitor, teacher, doctor, other health and education workers, and police officers with specialised training.
 Other people may be invited to attend if they have specialist information or knowledge about the child.